Monday, May 18

 AI-PROMPTED CHANGE MANAGEMENT

-From Tools to Transformation: Rebuilding the Clinical Trial Ecosystem With AI
+From Tools to Transformation: Rebuilding the Clinical Trial Ecosystem with AI

-AI adoption in Clinical Trials is stuck in low impact pilots.
+AI adoption in Clinical Trials is stuck in low-impact pilots.
 The real opportunity is not better tools, but a fundamentally different ecosystem.
-This talk explores how next gen technology can reshape protocols, site-selection, data flow and decision making across the ecosystem.
-Drawing from frontline experience, we will move beyond incremental pilots to what it actually takes to deliver faster, simpler and more scalable clinical development.
+This talk explores how next-gen technology can reshape protocols, site-selection, data flow, and decision-making across the ecosystem.
+Drawing from frontline experience, we will move beyond incremental pilots to what it actually takes to deliver faster, simpler, and more scalable clinical development.

 AI in Clinical Trials: Building Skilled Teams

 AI is transforming clinical trials, but its success depends on skilled, prepared teams.
 This session explores strategies for training clinical operations, data, and trial management teams to effectively use AI tools.
-Panelists will discuss best practices for upskilling staff, integrating AI into workflows, and ensuring data quality, compliance, and trial efficiency while fostering collaboration and adoption across teams.
+This presentation will discuss best practices for upskilling staff, integrating AI into workflows, and ensuring data quality, compliance, and trial efficiency while fostering collaboration and adoption across teams.

 AI Governance at the Site: Practical Frameworks Sites Need Now